Why do People Pray?

 as his Son.
 Creating ears that cannot hear, eyes that cannot see and minds that cannot understand is something

-that God does to people, I believe because either he loses patience with their refusal to acknowledge him
+that God sometimes does to people, I believe because either he loses patience with their refusal to acknowledge him

 or because he is tired of their poor behavior.
 To read more on how Christians should behave,